COMRES-VLM: Coordinated Multi-Robot Exploration and Search using Vision Language Models: Simulation Results

 \section{Simulation Results}

-We evaluate the effectiveness of LLM-MCoX framework in comprehensive simulations for both exploration and search tasks in structured and unstructured environments (Fig.~\ref{fig:map_examples}).
+We evaluate the effectiveness of \ProjectName~framework in comprehensive simulations for both exploration and search tasks in structured environments, as illustrated in Fig.~\ref{fig:medium_map}.
 Each robot is equipped with a low-level A* path planner for navigating toward its assigned waypoints.
 To enable decentralized collision avoidance, each robot maintains a temporary local map with the current positions of other robots modeled as circular obstacles with a $d_{safe} = 1$ radius.

-We consider two types of scenarios.
-The first are structured environments with a homogeneous robot team (identical sensing and motion capabilities), similar to indoor buildings from Fig.~\ref{fig:medium_map}.
-The second examines unstructured environments, similar to natural caves as in Fig.~\ref{fig:unstructured_map}, incorporating both homogeneous and heterogeneous robots varying in sensor range and mobility, i.e., maximum speed.